Welding Cracks & How to Prevent Them

 Longitudinal Cracks

-But, the next most likely candidates are steel with high sulfur and low manganese content and steels with high carbon and phosphorus content.
+The next most likely candidates for these types of cracks are steel with high sulfur and low manganese content and steels with high carbon and phosphorus content.

 Lamellar Tears